 Leon was named by in the Legal Week Private Client Global Elite “Ones to Watch” list in 2017 and 2018.

 In addition to inheritance, tax, commercial chancery and Court of Protection cases, Leon also advises on capital tax and succession planning.
 He gives seminars across the country on all aspects of private client work and has been praised as an “excellent” and “engaging” speaker.

 Leon also has a keen interest in regulatory and professional discipline law.
 He is a member of the judiciary of the Rugby Football Union and a lay member of the professional conduct committee of a national healthcare regulator.

-Leon is recommended by Chambers UK in this area.
-He is described as a “a rising star in the field”.
+Leon is recommended by Chambers UK and Chambers HNW in this area.
+He is described as a “a rising star in the field” (Chambers UK 2018).
 His practice encompasses traditional onshore and offshore trust and inheritance disputes and he is regularly instructed by charities in litigation over legacies.

 His recent highlights include:

-Crociani v Crociani JRC 146; involved before and during the trial on behalf of the successful claimant in this complex and lengthy $200m breach of trust claim and in the appeal to the Jersey Court of Appeal
+Crociani v Crociani JRC 146; involved before during and after the trial on behalf of the successful claimant in this complex and lengthy $200m breach of trust claim and in the appeal to the Jersey Court of Appeal

 Pakistan v Natwest EWHC 1465 (Ch) (on non-justiciability, limitation and abuse of process); acting for His Exalted Highness the Nizam VIII of Hyderabad in a long-running claim involving the states of India and Pakistan (led by Eason Rajah QC)